ElSaunier/configChecker/README.md

 ## First steps

+### Use it directly on cloud

+If you're a Docaposte member, and acredit to use this application.
+You should be able to access it by using this url : http://configchecker.k8s.svc.docaposte.cloud/

 ### Run

 In order to use this application, you'll have to build the application using the *Makefile*.